If your team finishes a job on-site but waits until later to send the invoice, your billing process is already behind.

 For some businesses, field invoicing also opens the door to taking payment on-site or sending a payment link immediately after the job is completed.
 That shortens the time between finishing the work and getting paid.

-Common Problems Businesses Face Without Field Invoicing
+Problems Service Businesses Face Without Real-Time Invoicing

 When field invoicing is not part of the workflow, the same problems keep showing up.

-Delayed Billing
+Why Delayed Billing Hurts Cash Flow

 Jobs get completed but sit unbilled until the end of the day or the end of the week.
 That slows down the entire revenue cycle.